 1/3 students started their career in the Japanese language.

 Anastasia Borisova, after a year she gained a master degree, started to work as a department assistant at the Department of Japanese Studies and then became a post-graduate student.
 She prepared a thesis on the evolution of the Iemoto, a a system of familial generations in traditional Japanese arts such as tea ceremony (inc. sencha tea ceremony), ikebana, noh, calligraphy, traditional Japanese dance, traditional Japanese music, the Japanese art of incense appreciation (kōdō), and Japanese martial arts, and its influence on the modern Japanese society.

 “Up to 2011, SPbU had no rules or regulations on how to select students and staff for educational or research trips to the partner-universities, — said Rector Deputy for International Affairs Sergei Andrushin. — The deans and directors of different centres themselves signed agreements with the foreign universities, and, as the agreements stipulated, they didn’t allow the students or staff of other faculties or educational programmes to travel under those agreements.
 The informational was not available for other faculties and centres.
-Only some faculties could accept international students or staff, and they even didn’t’ know about all the opportunities the University could offer.
+Only some essay service could accept international students or staff, and they even didn’t’ know about all the opportunities the University could offer.
 For example, the delegation from the Japanese universities mostly visited only the Faculty of Oriental Studies, and the relevant information was not available to other faculties.
 As a result, research collaboration was limited”.

 The informational about international cooperation was not available even to the students and staff of the faculty which had signed the agreement as the deans told about those opportunities to a “limited” number of necessary people.
 Most trips were just for entertainment, with neither research aims nor deadlines.
 What is more, the University had no office that would be responsible for its international affairs.

 ~95% of those who took part in the exchange programmes were the faculties of humanities.